biocom-uib/tango-virus/README.md

 cargo +nightly install --git https://github.com/biocom-uib/meteor
 ```

+This can take a while to build, but it is completely automatic.

 ## Usage

 Meteor has four main subcommands, which are usually run the same order as